 UK Visas and Immigration (UKVI) was created on 31 March 2013 when the former UK Border Agency was split into two new entities (the other being Immigration Enforcement) sitting within the Home Office.
 Content in this section of the GOV.UK web site includes the Immigration Rules and operational guidance such as the Immigration Directorate Instructions, Nationality Instructions, Entry Clearance Guidance, and Enforcement Instructions and Guidance.

-About 30 countries are covered in these information and guidance reports, which are used by officials of UK Visas and Immigration when making decisions in asylum and human rights applications.
+Formerly known as country information and guidance reports, these are the guidance documents which are used by officials of UK Visas and Immigration when making decisions in asylum and human rights applications.
+They cover more than 40 countries.

 UNHCR is the UN agency responsible for safeguarding the rights and well-being of refugees.
 Its web site provides detailed information, news, online documents and statistics.
-Select Resources to access the searchable “Refworld” database of online country information, legal information, policy documents and reference documents.
+The site’s “Refworld” provides a searchable database of online country information, legal information, policy documents and reference documents.

 The Upper Tribunal (Immigration and Asylum Chamber) (UTIAC) is a superior court of record which deals with appeals against decisions made by the First-tier Tribunal (Immigration and Asylum Chamber).
 It was established 15 February 2010 when, along with the new First-tier Tribunal (Immigration and Asylum Chamber), it replaced the former Asylum and Immigration Tribunal (AIT).
 This section of the GOV.UK site provides information on appeals to UTIAC and includes links to the court lists of UTIAC hearing centres; forms and guidance; practice statements and practice directions; procedural rules; legislation; and UTIAC/AIT decisions 2000 onwards.